cozy-labs/cozy-dev-docs/source/index.md

 ## Encryption management
 We haven't moved all the resources to the new documentation website.
 For the time being, we advise you to check the [old documentation website](https://docs.cozy.io/en/hack/getting-started/architecture-overview.html).

+# Konnectors
+Konnectors is an application that allows small module of code to retrieve data from the outside world like invoices, activity tracker, or whatever you want.
+It is actively developed and maintained by the community, and generally a good way to start coding for Cozy: you write a piece of application, not a complete application.

+You can find the documentation to write a connector on the [repository's wiki](https://github.com/cozy-labs/konnectors/wiki).

+# Sharing data between Cozy
+We've been working on a protocol to share data between Cozy.
+It's still a work in progress, but the relevant documentation can be found [here](https://github.com/Ljinod/cozy-docs/blob/master/src/documents/en/hack/cookbooks/sharing.html.md).

 # References